MentorMate/rn-bootstrap/docs/plugins.md

 # Loading a plugin

-To load a particular plugin (which has to start with `mm-rn-cli-*`), install it to your project using `npm install --save-dev mm-rn-cli-PLUGINNAME`, and mm-rn-cli will pick it up automatically.
+To load a particular plugin (which has to start with `rn-bootstrap-*`), install it to your project using `npm install --save-dev rn-bootstrap-PLUGINNAME`, and rn-bootstrap will pick it up automatically.